peterdnight/csap-core/csap-core-service/README.md

 ### Overview:
+- Some tests require provisioned systems, such as LDAP, git, etc.
+	- **application-company.yml**  is a small subset useful for quickly getting started
 - refer to application.yml and application-company.yml for complete set of variables
-- application-company.yml is a small subset usefull for quickly getting started

 ### Desktop development:
 - dependencies defined using maven, so any IDE works